 How Partial Fault Affects Your Potential Compensation

-Potential Compensation for Injured Pedestrians
+What Potential Compensation Can Injured Pedestrians Request?

 - Severe cuts and scrapes